 A group of health care professionals (e.g. doctors) and facilities (e.g. hospitals and pharmacies) that are contracted to provide health care to a specific insurance plan's members.

 A health care professional or facility that is not contracted to provide health care services to members of a specific insurance plan.

 Medical expenses paid directly by the individual as opposed to a health insurance plan.
-Examples of out-of-pocket expenses include deductibles and co-payments.
+Examples of out-of-pocket expenses include premiums, deductibles, and co-payments.

 The name for the Medicare program that provides hospitalization insurance.